 In this paper we study the problem of finding a maximum subgraph without small cycles in a graph through edge deletions.
-Fix a constant $s \ge 3$ .
+Fix a constant $s \geq 3$.
 We call a cycle small if its length is at most s.
-A set S of edges in a graph G is called a small cycle transversal set if S intersects every small cycle in G. For simplicity, we refer to a small cycle transversal set of size k as a k-transversal set.
-We consider the following problem:
+A set S of edges in a graph G is called a small cycle transversal set if every small cycle in G contains at least one edge in S. We consider the following problem:

-SMALL CYCLE TRANSVERSAL: Given an undirected graph G and an integer k, is there a k-transversal set in G?
+SMALL CYCLE TRANSVERSAL: Given an undirected graph G and an integer k, is there a small cycle transversal set S of size at most k in G?

-Note that in our problem we seek a minimum edge set to intersect only small cycles in a graph since finding a minimum edge set to intersect all cycles in a graph is equivalent to finding a spanning tree.
+Note that in our problem we seek a minimum edge set to cover only small cycles in a graph since finding a minimum edge set to cover all cycles in a graph is equivalent to finding a minimum spanning tree.

-A closely related and well-studied problem is FEEDBACK VERTEX SET, in which one asks for a set of at most k vertices to intersect all cycles in a graph.
+A closely related and well-studied problem is FEEDBACK VERTEX SET, in which one asks for a set of at most k vertices to cover all cycles in a graph.
 A polynomial size kernel of FEEDBACK VERTEX SET was first presented by Burrage et al. [11].
 Their kernel of size $O(k^{11})$ was improved to $O(k^3)$ by Bodlaender [5], and recently to $O(k^2)$ by Thomassé [24].
 Bodlaender and Penninkx [8] also gave an 112k kernel for FEEDBACK VERTEX SET on planar graphs.

 SMALL CYCLE TRANSVERSAL is known to be NP-complete on general graphs [27].
-Kortsarz et al. [20] showed that the approximation ratio of 2 is likely the best possible for case s = 3, and they also presented (s-1)-approximation algorithms for case when s > 3 is any odd number.
-Brügmann et al. [10] showed that SMALL CYCLE TRANSVERSAL remains NP-complete on planar graphs when s = 3.
-For s = 3 they gave data reduction rules to yield a kernel with 6k vertices for SMALL CYCLE TRANSVERSAL on general graphs and an 11k/3 kernel on planar graphs.
-The proof by Brügmann et al. [10] for the NP-completeness of SMALL CYCLE TRANSVERSAL on planar graphs when s = 3can be generalized to prove the NP-completeness of SMALL CYCLE TRANSVERSAL on planar graphs for any fixed $s \ge 3$ [26].
+Kortsarz et al. [20] showed that the approximation ratio of 2 is likely the best possible for case s=3, and they also presented a (s-1)-appriximation algorithms for case when s>3 is any odd number.
+Brügmann et al. [10] showed that SMALL CYCLE TRANSVERSAL remains NP-complete on planar graphs when s=3.
+For s=3 they gave data reduction rules to yield a 6k kernel for SMALL CYCLE TRANSVERSAL on general graphs and an 11k/3 kernel on planar graphs.
+The proof by Brügmann et al. [10] for the NP-completeness of SMALL CYCLE TRANSVERSAL on planar graphs when s=3 can be generalized to prove the NP-completeness of SMALL CYCLE TRANSVERSAL on planar graphs for any fixed $s\geq 3$ [26].
+Bodlaender et al. [7] proved that all problems expressible in Counting Monadic Second Order Logic and satisfying a compactness property admit a polynomial kernel on graphs of bounded genus.
+SMALL CYCLE TRANSVERSAL is compact and is expressible in Counting Monadic Second Order Logic, and as such, admits a polynomial kernel on graphs of bounded genus by [7].

-A multitude of problems have been shown to admit linear kernels on planar graphs using the so called region decomposition technique, which was first developed by Alber et al. [1] and was later generalized by Guo and Niedermeier [18].
-All these previous results have recently been subsumed into a unifying meta-kernelization framework by Bodlaender et al. [7], which can be informally stated as follows: If a parameterized problem is quasi-compact and has finite integer index then it admits a linear kernel on graphs of bounded genus.
-Bodlaender et al. [7] proved that the problems known to have linear kernels from the previous results all satisfy strong monotonicity [7], which is a sufficient condition of finite integer index.
-This result has recently been extended by Fomin et al. [14] to show that every minor bidimensional problem that satisfies a separation property and has finite integer index admits a linear kernel for graphs that exclude a fixed graph as a minor.
-Even though SMALL CYCLE TRANSVERSAL is not strongly monotone, it is not difficult to prove that it has finite integer index.
+The main contribution of this paper is a kernelization algorithm that computes a problem kernel of size $36s^3k$ for SMALL CYCLE TRANSVERSAL on planar graphs.
+A multitude of problems have been shown to admit linear kernels on planar graphs using the so called region decomposition technique, which was first developed by Alber et al. [1] and was later generalized by [18].
+All these previous results have recently been subsumed into a unifying meta-theorem by Bodlaender et al. [7], which can be informally stated as follows: If a parameterized problem is quasi-compact and has finite integer index then it admits a linear kernel on graphs of bounded genus.
+More recently, Fomin et al. [14] extended the results to show that every minor bidimensional problem that satisfies a separation property and has finite integer index admits a linear kernel for graphs that exclude a fixed graph as a minor.
+Compared to the previous results on problems that admit linear kernels on planar graphs, our results stand out on the following grounds.